teopinillo/openforbusiness_live/README.md

-# Project Openforbussines
+# /Project Openforbussines
-Capstone project for the CS50 Web Programming with Python and JavaScript
+Capstone project for the CS50 Web Programming with Python and JavaScript/

 This project will help small bussines to create a web page an a easy way